jsadaa/game-of-life/README.md

 ## How to run

-Just open the `index.html` file in your browser (The project is not hosted anywhere for now, but will be soon).
+Just open the `index.html` file in your browser or click [here](https://game-of-life.noarchive.fr/).

 ## How to use